jessicabyrne/REST-Search-API/README.md

 Upon successful API call, it will return an ARRAY of itemIDs for products that have the keyword in the long description, otherwise it will return an error.

+To get the metadata, [Walmart's Product API](https://developer.walmartlabs.com/docs) was used with an API key.
+In this branch, one call was made with multiple item ids.

 ## Starting the project

+Make sure you are in the /src folder

 ```bash
 node server.js